ovh/docs/pages/cloud/private-cloud/nsx-t-07-configure-nat-redirection/guide.en-gb.md

 ---
-title: mplementing NAT for port redirections
+title: Implementing NAT for port redirections
-slug: nsx-t-intersegment-secure
+slug: nsx-t-configure-nat-redirection
 excerpt: How to Configure NAT to Create Port Redirection
 section: NSX-T
 order: 07